 Do Laser Treatments For Hair Loss Cause Cancer

-If you have hair thinning and consider to purchase a laser device for home treatment, and worry whether it might cause cancer, then this article is for you.
+[Affiliate disclosure, all links to amazon are affiliate links] If you have hair thinning and consider to purchase a laser device for home treatment, and worry whether it might cause cancer, then this article is for you.
 Hair loss laser helmets have become very popular these days.
 It seems so many people regular and celebs are using them, it nearly became a trend… But what about the side effects of the laser, is there any slightest risk for cancer using them?

 The simple answer is NO – Laser treatments for hair loss DO NOT CAUSE CANCER.
 In fact the technology which is used is quite old, first discovered by an Hungarian scientist at 1966.
 Low Level Laser Therapy (LLLT) has been under so many clinical trials (over 1500 reports) and non of them found any connection direct or indirect between the LLLT and cancer.